reader-books/project_rbac/README.md

 - Using design patterns
 - Using algorithms
 - Using frameworks
-- Abastract classes, interfaces (maybe)
+- Abstract classes, interfaces (maybe)
 ## Logic
 - check user has role
 - check role has permission